Extending my lease - A2Dominion's voluntary lease extension scheme

 - We'll then ask our solicitor to complete the lease extension.
 At this point, you must contact your own solicitor to manage your side of the paperwork.

-After your lease has been extended, your ground rent will increase from £10 a year to £100 a year for the first 33 years then £200 a year for the next 33 years and £400 for the remainder of the term.
+After your lease has been extended, your ground rent will be £100 a year for the first 33 years, then £200 a year for the next 33 years, and £400 for the remainder of the term.

 Are there any other costs?

 As well as legal and valuation costs, you'll need to pay an administration fee for our registration of the new extended lease and counterpart.
 You may also need to pay an extra administration fee to us if you need to increase your mortgage (if you have one) to pay for the cost of the lease extension if your lease requires your mortgage to be registered with us.